Updated: 05/28/2026

 FAQs

-Can a leaking tooth filling cause a metallic taste?
+Can a leaking filling cause an infection?

 What happens when a tooth filling leaks?